-I’m a big fan of Swet’s active styles, including their Active Short and Muscle Tank.
+I’m a big fan of Swet’s active styles, including their Active Short.
 I wear a combo of the Lightweight SWET-Hoodie/Jogger/SWET-Shirt when I train outside, especially on chilly LA mornings.
 For something more cleaned up, I’ll pair the All-In Pant with the Relaxed Fit SWET-Shirt.

 If you had one piece of advice for someone looking to improve themselves, what would it be?

 When it comes to wellness, know you’re worth it, and never give up.

 What are your long term goals for yourself and Tools4Life?

 I want to help as many people as possible, especially men over 50, achieve optimal health and well-being.
 Through Tools4Life, I hope to share my wisdom and experience across the world.